-Students with 504 plans may not be exempted from state assessments.
+• Students with 504 plans may not be exempted from state assessments.

-- The IEP committee determines whether and how a student with a disability participates in district and statewide standardized assessments.
-Under certain conditions, the IEP committee can seek exemptions from the Florida Standards Assessment. - Certain students with a significant cognitive disability may be assessed through the Florida Standards Alternate Assessment. - Extraordinary exemptions may be granted in certain situations. - Exemptions for medical complexity may be granted in certain situations.
+- The IEP team determines whether and how a student with a disability participates in School District and statewide standardized assessments.
+Under certain conditions, the IEP team can seek exemptions from the Florida Standards Assessment. - Certain students with a significant cognitive disability may be assessed through the Florida Standards Alternate Assessment. - Extraordinary exemptions may be granted in certain situations. - Exemptions for medical complexity may be granted in certain situations.